Nick314159/LMPEP/README.md

 # LMPEP - Eigenvalue solver for general and specialized matrix polynomials #
+## Laguerre's Method applied to the Polynomial Eigenvalue Problem ##
 This package is a collection of Fortran 90 subroutines for accurately and efficiently solving matrix eigenvalue problems using a variety of methods specfialized for distinct problem types.